 Provides anti-sway friction areas that help reduce sway caused by wind or passing vehicles.
 These areas reside in the sway bar connection points in the head assembly and the trailer bracket connection points.
 The hitch head assembly, spring arms and trailer brackets are all vital components to aid in reducing trailer sway.

-Instead of one hitch for one specific tow vehicle and trailer, it’s now ONE HITCH FOR ALL tow vehicles and trailers.
 The True Tow™ Weight Distribution Hitch – Middleweight can be easily interchanged between different tow vehicles and trailers so you can put trailer brackets on as many trailers as you want!

 Q: Does the True Tow Weight Distribution Hitch work on an aluminum frame trailer?